• Home

 The Playful Minds Approach

-At Playful Minds Therapy, we don’t ‘fix’ children or behaviours, instead, we look beneath behaviour to understand the underlying emotional needs that may be driving it.
+At Playful Minds Therapy, we don’t ‘fix’ children or behaviours, instead, we look beneath behaviour to understand the underlying needs that may be driving it.

 The Role of Play